Types of attacks

 Mail from external senders with malware is opened and infected files downloaded to the machine.
 These files spread to other computers on the network and encrypt data or lock access to the computer.
 To unlock or decrypt the files, the attackers demand money, usually in bitcoins as they cannot be traced.

 Safety measures to be taken

 To protect your organization from such attacks, we urge you to do the following without any delay:

-- Educate users to check the display name and the email id for all mails concerning financial transactions
+- Check the display name and the email id for all mails concerning financial transactions

-- Educate users to check the display name and email ids of all emails before opening any attachments
+- Check the display name and email ids of all emails before opening any attachments

 - Make a habit of continuously educating users.
 Have mock drills to check whether users are still following old habits.